OpenWaterFoundation/owf-data-co-municipal-water-providers/README.md

 Other worksheets within the workbook contain the following:

 * **WaterProvider_County_Relate** worksheet lists the water providers whose service areas are in more than one county.
-The county is listed as "Multiple" in the **WaterProvider** worksheet.
 This worksheet is organized so that each county served by a water provider is its own record.
-Therefore, the same water provider may be listed in several rows and be associated with a different county.
+Therefore, the same water provider may be listed in more than one row and be associated with a different county.
 This will allow for the establishment of one-to-many relationships when linking to and processing other datasets.

 * **County** worksheet is simply a list of all of the counties in Colorado.
 It is used to fill in county data in other worksheets to ensure data consistency, i.e., no grammatical errors when typing in a county name.